RBS TV Santa Rosa: Transition to digital signal

 The station was scheduled to shut down its analog signal, over VHF channel 6, on December 31, 2023, as part of the federally mandated transition from analog to digital television.
 However, the station shuttered its analog signal on July 3rd of that year.
-The station's digital signal remains on its pre-transition UHF channel 34, using PSIP to display RBS TV Santa Rosa's virtual channel as 6 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 34, using virtual channel 6.

 Programming

 On August 16, 2019, the local block of Jornal do Almoço was extinguished and on August 19, the station began to relay the regional edition of the news program generated by RBS TV Passo Fundo.